system-zero/system-zero/src/data/semantics/Language.md

   # a strong guarantee that all (usually) corner combinations might work on such
   # a long statement, but such code has already been written and it works).

-  # Multiply statements in one line without a semicolon at the end, may work
+  # Multiply statements in one line without a semicolon at the end, may work (usually)
   # or may not work, as there are a couple of obvious ambiquities, so in that
-  # case a semicolon is required.
+  # cases a semicolon is required.

   # Note that it is preferable to leave out the semicolon and fix any potential
   # cases that are not handled.